The Defenders (miniseries): Casting

-At the end of May 2014, Charlie Cox was cast as Daredevil for Daredevil.
+At the end of May 2014, Charlie Cox was cast as Matt Murdock / Daredevil for Daredevil.
 In December 2014, Krysten Ritter was cast as Jessica Jones and Mike Colter was cast as Luke Cage for Jessica Jones, with Colter also headlining Luke Cage.
-In February 2016, Finn Jones was reported to be cast as Danny Rand for Iron Fist, being confirmed the following month.
+In February 2016, Finn Jones was reported to be cast as Danny Rand / Iron Fist for Iron Fist, being confirmed the following month.
 They also confirmed that Cox, Ritter, Colter, and Jones would all reprise their roles to star in The Defenders.

 In March 2016, Élodie Yung, who portrays Elektra Natchios in Daredevil, expressed interest in appearing in The Defenders as an antagonist, and Eka Darville said a month later that he would reprise his Jessica Jones role of Malcolm Ducasse in The Defenders.
 In September, Simone Missick said she would be reprising the role of Misty Knight from Luke Cage in the miniseries.
 After production began in October, it was confirmed that Darville, Missick, and Yung would appear, alongside Daredevil actors Deborah Ann Woll as Karen Page, Elden Henson as Foggy Nelson, and Scott Glenn as Stick; Jessica Jones's Rachael Taylor as Trish Walker; and Iron Fist's Jessica Henwick as Colleen Wing.
 Ramón Rodríguez also reprises his Iron Fist role as Bakuto, while Rosario Dawson returns as Claire Temple from all of the previous Marvel Netflix series.

 At New York Comic Con in October, Sigourney Weaver was announced to be playing the main antagonist of the miniseries, later revealed to be Alexandra.
 The producers had referred to the character as "a Sigourney Weaver type" for four months before Loeb contacted her about the project.
-Additionally, J. Mallory McCree recurs as Cole; Michelle Federer and Chloe Levine portray Michelle and Lexi Raymond; and Ron Simons appears as police captain Strieber.
+Additionally, J. Mallory McCree recurs as Cole; Michelle Federer and Chloë Levine portray Michelle and Lexi Raymond; and Ron Simons appears as police captain Strieber.
 Babs Olusanmokun and Yutaka Takeuchi portray Sowande and Murakami, respectively, both being leaders of the Hand.

-Other actors reprising their roles for the miniseries include Daredevil's Wai Ching Ho as Madame Gao, Peter McRobbie as Father Lantom, Amy Rutberg as Marci Stahl, and Susan Varon as Josie; Jessica Jones' Carrie-Anne Moss as Jeri Hogarth and Nichole Yannetty as Nicole; and Rob Morgan as Turk Barrett, from previous Marvel Netflix series.
+Other actors reprising their roles for the miniseries include Daredevil's Wai Ching Ho as Madame Gao, Peter McRobbie as Father Paul Lantom, Amy Rutberg as Marci Stahl, and Susan Varon as Josie; Jessica Jones' Carrie-Anne Moss as Jeri Hogarth and Nichole Yannetty as Nicole; and Rob Morgan as Turk Barrett, from previous Marvel Netflix series.